The Gentlewoman: History

 In June 1918, it was through The Gentlewoman that Princess Mary announced she was to train as a nurse at the Great Ormond Street Hospital.

 In 1919 the paper gave its name to "The Gentlewoman Tournament", the first Girls Amateur Championship, which was won by Audrey Croft.
 The competition had been first organised before the war, but now with golf enthusiast Mabel Stringer as the Gentlewoman's Sports editor the competition took off at Stoke Poges.
 In 1925 it was organized from the offices of the paper, then based at 69–77 Long Acre, London WC2.
 The competition continued at Stoke Poges until 1938.

 J. S. Wood died in December 1920, still in office as chairman and managing director of The Gentlewoman, aged 67, and was succeeded by his son H. C. P. Wood.

-At the beginning of 1926, The Gentlewoman was renamed Gentlewoman and Modern Life, but only seven months later it was merged with a women's magazine called Eve: The Lady's Pictorial and later ceased publication.
+At the beginning of 1926, The Gentlewoman merged with another magazine to become renamed Gentlewoman and Modern Life, but only seven months later it was merged again with Eve: The Lady's Pictorial and later ceased publication altogether.
 The last issue was dated 7 August 1926.
 In April 1927, H. C. P. Wood took The Gentlewoman Illustrated Limited into voluntary liquidation, and the company was wound up.

-Britannia and Eve magazine (1929–1955) launched on 1 May 1929.
-Eve: The Lady's Pictorial, "a high-quality women's magazine", had been published since 1926.
+Britannia and Eve magazine launched on 1 May 1929 and ceased publication in January 1957.